pimbrouwers/hydrogen/pages/index.md

 # <a name="typography"></a>Typography
 ## `rem` based progressive sizing.

 By default, all headings, paragraphs, and code use system fonts, using the most modern one available on a user's operating system.
-All font-sizes are based on `rem` units.
+All font-sizes are based on `em` units.

 ### Headings
 <div class="reset">